danielizham/dp-sim/README.md

    </drone>
    ```

-1. Edit `worlds/custom.world` and change the basename of the firmware path
-to match your system.
-Or in one simple line:
+   Instead of doing it manually, the correction can be done in one simple line:

    ```bash
    $ sed -i "s|/home/daniel/dp-sim|${PWD}|g" ./worlds/custom.world